HuangQiang/BC-Tree/README.md

 # Lightweight-Yet-Efficient: Revitalizing Ball-Tree for Point-to-Hyperplane Nearest Neighbor Search

-In this github, we implement **Ball-Tree** and **BC-Tree** for Point-to-Hyperplane Nearest Neighbor Search.
+In this repo, we implement **Ball-Tree** and **BC-Tree** for Point-to-Hyperplane Nearest Neighbor Search.
 We choose two state-of-the-art hyperplane hashing schemes [NH and FH](https://github.com/HuangQiang/P2HNNS) as baselines for comparisons.

 ## Data Sets and Queries